fscelliott/docsdonewell/_posts/2023-10-23-llms-for-sdk-docs.md

 ## Github action to notify me when SDK/API docs need updates

 I'd love auto-generated PRs that suggest changes to my Github-sourced docs based on committed changes to the codebases.
-And again, bonus points for traceability -- show me what changed in the codebases that necessitate the changes.
+And again, bonus points for traceability -- show me what changed in the codebases that necessitate the doc changes.